affiliate links in this post

-So, if you are in Williamsburg anytime between mid November and the January 1st, you do not want to miss Busch Garden’s Christmas Town.
+The annual Christmas Town celebration starts Nov.
+17 and runs select days through Jan.
+5, 2019.
+This year’s event is celebrating 10 years with 10 million lights, more lights than ever—giving Christmas Town the most lights of any holiday event in North America.
+So, if you are in Williamsburg anytime between mid November and the January 5th, you do not want to miss Busch Garden’s Christmas Town.
 There is something for everyone in your family.
-There are rides for all ages including InvadR™, Busch Gardens’ new wooden roller coaster, and Verbolten® will be open to ride, along with 22 other rides, shows that the entire family can enjoy, several dining options that offer both great food and wonderful entertainment, and World-champion figure skater Elvis Stojko!
+There are rides for all ages including Battle for Eire, Busch Gardens’ new Virtual Reality Ride, and Verbolten®.
+Shows that the entire family can enjoy, several dining options that offer both great food and wonderful entertainment, like World-champion figure skater Elvis Stojko!
 Wait, did we mention Santa Claus is there too?
 (The real one!)

 TIP: Beat the crowds and head to Santa’s workshop for photos as soon as the park opens.

 7. Gloria: Live entertainment is a fundamental part of the Busch Gardens experience and Christmas Town keeps this tradition alive.
 We took our children to see Gloria this year and sat in the second row of Ireland’s Abbey Stone Theatre.
 My children have never sat so close to an orchestra.
 They watched the strings section intently.
 The singers were fantastic and the show opens with the performers behind a lit scrim; my daughter thought is was a film for the first few minutes, it was so beautiful.

 8.”Scrooge No More”: The Globe Theater in England has returned to its musical roots; presenting live musical productions, which started with London Rocks!, Christmas Town is continuing the live musical theater programming with “Scrooge No More!”
 This rendition of the classic Christmas Carol story focuses on Scrooge’s transformation from Humbug to Christmas Ambassador Extraordinaire.

 TIP: The Royal Palace Theatre is in an open-air venue with tons of seating, but I recommend going early if you want the best seats on busy nights (you can also pay extra for reserved seating online before you go.)

-Das Fest Haus located in Oktoberfest offers great food with options for everyone and huge benches of seating.
+10. Das Fest Haus located in Oktoberfest offers great food with options for everyone and huge benches of seating.
 The show “Deck the Halls” is filled with the holiday tunes you hear on the radio and grew up singing.
 We loved hearing the live band, and the dancers perform on both sides of the stage, so any seat in the house will be pretty good.
 This is a fun, sure to please show and a great place to sit down, eat dinner or just grab a hot chocolate and enjoy a good performance.

+11. Gift of Harmony: A cappella show Gift of Harmony™ is back for its second year.
 Christmas Town has added a new offering to its array of yuletide shows.
 Gift of Harmony™ features a modern a cappella sound with stunning and complex vocals performed by a group of talented singers.
 The musical set will include traditional Christmas songs and some newer holiday favorites.

-Places to dine:
+Places to Dine:

 14. Santa’s Fireside Feast : If you want to plan a special dinner for the family Santa’s Fireside Feast in Ireland’s Castle O’Sullivan is a wonderful meal with everything from meatballs to a turkey dinner on the buffet, and an intimate setting where Santa comes out and recites “T’was the Night Before Christmas”.
 Mrs. Claus came and chatted with our delighted children at our table.
 Santa is waiting on stage for little ones to climb on his lap and tell him their hearts’ desires.
 It is also the perfect photo op.

 One of my favorite places to eat year round is always the Trappers’ Smokehouse, where you will enjoy hand-carved smoked turkey, ham or brisket dinner and special kid’s choices too.